B 17F 42-5838 - Asnæs - Photos of B17 42-5838 and Wirth from Helge Christiansen Updated: 06 MAR 2010

 Caption: "Theodore M. Wirth in a more peaceful time than 1944 seen on his combine on his farm in Nebraska in 1979."
 In 1993 Wirth told details about the harvest that year to Helge Christiansen.

-here only about 100 m from him.
+about 100 m from him.
 He saw the pilot set fire to the plane.
-One day Helge and
+One day Tyge and his brother came

 Ammunition from the plane.
 Their father did not like that!!!